eaglesky/system-design/MySystemDesignReview.md

 * Service and Storage.
   - Try to give a high level design first that handles all the required use cases.
 After this, we should be clear about what services and tables are involved.
   - Note that each service usually correspond to a servlet that handles particular requests.
 Difference services can run either on the same server or different servers.
 As long as they don't store data(stateless), they will perform the same, and scale horizontally in the same way.
 For each request, total_processing_time = in_queue_time + actual_processing_time.
 Since different services typically don't share any data, when they run in parallel on the same machine, they should not affect each other, and thus actual_processing_time are the same. in_queue_time should be the same too, so total_processing_time should be equal.
   However when the services interact with each other, it is better to have them running on different machines.
+Try decouping after you are done with the entire workflow(including the DB schema design).
+Using decoupled services can make it easier to optimize each service using different technologies and upgrade it.
   - Dive into each part, figuring out how to store each table, and the workflow of handling the requests.
-Do not keep a connection for too long.
+    + Do not keep a connection for too long, unless it is used for push messages from server to client.
 For requests that takes long time to process, try saving the intermediate result into the DB, and have the client pull the result periodically.
+    + Try not use polling if the information being pulled is not frequently updated.
+In this case try pulling the data only when necessary, and optimize the read as much as possible(like using cache).
+Make good use of local storage.

 * Scale.

 # Design Examples